fverdugo/PardisoMKL.jl/README.md

   ja::Vector{Int32}, perm::Vector{Int32}, nrhs::Integer, iparm::Vector{Int32},
   msglvl::Integer, b::Vector{T}, x::Vector{T})::Int where T
 ```
 Calculates the solution of a set of sparse linear equations with single or multiple right-hand sides and returns an integer error code.
-The type `T` has to match the chosen matrix type (`mtype` argument) and the provided options (`iparm` argument).
+The type `T` has to match the chosen matrix type `mtype` and the provided options `iparm`.
 The valid type `T` can be retrieved with the `pardiso_data_type` function (see below).

 ```julia